 Our public communications often contain oral or written forward-looking statements which are based on the expectations of management and inherently subject to a certain number of risks and uncertainties, known and unknown.
 By their very nature, forward-looking statements are derived from both general and specific assumptions.
-The Corporation cautions against undue reliance on such statements since actual results or events may differ materially from the expectations expressed or implied in them.
-These forward-looking statements include, among others, statements with respect to our medium-term objectives, our outlook, our strategies to achieve these objectives, as well as statements with respect to our beliefs, plans, expectations, anticipations, estimates and intentions.
+The Corporation cautions against undue reliance on such statements since forward-looking statements include, among others, statements with respect to our medium-term objectives, our outlook, our strategies to achieve these objectives, as well as statements with respect to our beliefs, plans, expectations, anticipations, estimates and intentions.
 The words "may", "could", "should", "would", "assumptions", "strategy", "outlook", "believe", "plan", "anticipate", "estimate", "expect", "intend", "objective", the use of the future and conditional tenses, and words and expressions of similar nature are intended to identify forward-looking statements.
 Such forward-looking statements may also include observations concerning the Corporation's anticipated financial results and business outlooks and the economies in which it operates.
 The Corporation's future performance may also be affected by a number of factors, many of which are beyond its will or control.
-The main risks, uncertainties and factors that could influence actual results are described in this Annual Information Form as well as in the Management's Discussion and Analysis for the fiscal year ended October 25, 2020 under sections "Caution Regarding Forward-Looking Statements" (p.
+The main risks, uncertainties and factors that could influence actual results are described in this Annual Information Form as well as in the Management's Discussion and Analysis for the fiscal year ended October 31, 2021 under sections "Caution Regarding Forward-Looking Statements" (p.
 2) and "Risks and Uncertainties" (p.
-18-24), which may be viewed under the Corporation's SEDAR profile (www.sedar.com).
+18-25), which may be viewed under the Corporation's SEDAR profile (www.sedar.com).